ArpitB95/AWS-VPC/README.md

 ### What is CIDR ?
 CIDR stands for Classless Inter-Domain Routing.
 In simpler terms, a CIDR block is an IP address range A VPC can accommodate two CIDR blocks, one for IPv4 and another for IPv6

+ -  Classless Inter-Domain Routing (CIDR) is a range of IP addresses a network uses.
+ -  A CIDR address looks like a normal IP address, except that it ends with a slash followed by a number.
+ -  The number after the slash represents the number of addresses in the range.